Kirwan89/Precourse/Lesson10-JS-VII/homework/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Closure
+	Relates functions to their context, applying operations first locally and globally if need be.

 2. From the top level of your `Precourse` folder, run `npm test JSVII.test.js` to run the automated tests.
 You will fill out the functions in `homework.js` to make the tests pass.